gbdev/pandocs/src/CGB_Registers.md

 transferred per microsecond (even if the itself program runs it Normal Speed Mode).

+This allows for a transfer of 2280 bytes during VBlank, which is up to 142.5 tiles.

 ### VRAM Banks

 The CGB has twice the VRAM of the DMG, but it is banked and either bank